-Kewalo Basin Park is a relatively small park compared to the Waterfront and Gateway parks and runs along a revetment makai of Kewalo Basin Harbor, which is a commercial small boat harbor under the jurisdiction and ownership of HCDA and managed by a private entity (Kewalo Harbor, LLC) with a lease from HCDA.
+Kewalo Basin Park is a small park that runs along a revetment makai of Kewalo Basin Harbor, which is a commercial small boat harbor under the jurisdiction and ownership of HCDA and managed by a private entity (Kewalo Harbor, LLC) with a lease from HCDA.
 It has a walking path, a comfort station, picnic tables, and a small green area at the Diamond Head end with a statue of Saint Marianne Cope, who cared for people with Hansen's disease in Kakaako and on Molokai during the late 1800's.
 A former net shed building is located at the west side of the park which HCDA leases to Kupu, a non-profit community organization that provides environmental stewardship service-learning opportunities to youth.
 It is served by a 109 space parking lot.
-Surfers are the primary users of Kewalo Basin Park and as a result the relationship between the park and ocean recreation is essential in maintaining and preserving the traditional recreational activity.
+Surfers are the primary users of Kewalo Basin Park and as a result the relationship between the park and the ocean is essential.
 Surfers access a number of popular breaks just off shore of the Park and hold surf contests during the summer when the waves are larger.
 While the Kewalos break, located closest to the mouth of the harbor, is one of town's more popular breaks, Rennicks, Straight-outs, and Marineland are all breaks along the Kewalo Basin Park Makai edge.